marcbadger/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][imageNormal]

  I also completed 10-20 recovery sequences at the locations of difficult turns.
-An example of one of these recovery turns is below (turning angle XX).
+An example of one of these recovery turns is below (turning angle -0.53).

 ![alt text][imageRecoveryTurn]